Exploring Ostuni Italy: Top Things to do in Puglia’s White City

 Famous for its white-washed buildings and labyrinth alleyways that snake across the historic center, Ostuni or the ‘White City’ (La Città Bianca) is the place to just lose yourself.

-It’s for those that are looking to slow down, stroll, and peer and those looking for simple, quintessential Italian moments.
+It’s for those who are looking to slow down, stroll, and peer and those looking for simple, quintessential Italian moments but know that Ostuni is incredibly chaotic in the summer months.
+For the best experience be sure to visit in the spring or fall.

 The beauty of the white city lies in being open to finding your own, personalized experience, through wandering around and being present with what you might come across.